 Jasper Young: Young’s got started around the depression and was doing mostly repairs but some locals couldn’t always pay for their bill right away.
 In exchange, they would let Harvey A. rent out their bicycle for the summer season to cover the costs of fixing it.
 Because there wasn’t a huge rental fleet, he sometimes even rented his own family’s bikes!

 Thanks, Jasper!
-Young’s Bicycle Shop can’t be missed as you walk from the Steamship Authority Wharf, but you can also them on speed-dial in your room at The Nantucket Hotel or at their website.
+Young’s Bicycle Shop can’t be missed as you walk from the Steamship Authority Wharf, but you can also them on speed-dial in your room at The Nantucket Hotel or at the Young’s Bicycle Shop website.